-Other major industries in Nashville include insurance, finance, and publishing (especially religious publishing).
-The city hosts headquarters operations for several Protestant denominations, including the United Methodist Church, Southern Baptist Convention, and National Baptist Convention, USA., and the National Association of Free Will Baptists.
-Fortune 500 companies within Nashville include HCA Inc. (formerly Hospital Corporation of America), Caremark Rx, and Dollar General Corporation (in Goodlettsville).
+Other major industries in Nashville include insurance, finance, and publishing, especially religious publishing.
+The city hosts headquarters operations for several Protestant denominations, including the United Methodist Church, Southern Baptist Convention, the National Baptist Convention and the National Association of Free Will Baptists.
+Fortune 500 companies within Nashville include HCA Inc. (formerly Hospital Corporation of America), Caremark Rx, and Dollar General Corporation (in nearby Goodlettsville).

 Aside from the music scene in Nashville, the city has several opportunities for learning.
 The following schools are located within the city, or a short drive away: Vanderbilt University, Aquinas College, Belmont University, Fisk University, Lipscomb University, Meharry Medical College, Nashville School of Law, Tennessee State University, Trevecca Nazarene University, Middle Tennessee State University (MTSU), Cumberland University, Austin Peay State University (Clarksville) and Nashville Auto Diesel College.

-In addition to education Nashville is also home to the Tennessee Titans NFL Team and to the NHL's Nashville Predators.
+Nashville is also home to the Tennessee Titans NFL Team and to the NHL's Nashville Predators.
 The city also sports a AAA baseball team and a developmental soccer team.
-The arts are alive and well in the city also.
-Nashville is home to the world renowned Schermerhorn Symphony Center as well as the Frist Center for the Visual Arts.
+The arts are alive and well in the city as well.
+Nashville is home to the world-renowned Schermerhorn Symphony Center as well as the Frist Center for the Visual Arts.

 Nashville has a variety of housing opportunities downtown with renovated lofts, condos for rent and an assortment of apartments and apartment buildings.
 Convenient suburbs such as Brentwood and Franklin have upscale apartments and houses for rent.
 Other popular suburban areas include Hendersonville, Lebanon and Murfreesboro.